verge-io/docs/docs/product-guide/generic-pcipass.md

 4. **Class**: select the most appropriate classification from the dropdown list.
 This field is only used to apply an associated icon to the resource group, and does not affect functionality.
 5. Click **Submit** to finish creating the new resource group.

+6. **A reboot of the associated node(s) may be necessary**; a message will appear at the top of the node dashboard.
+!!! warning "Follow proper [**Maintenance Mode**](/product-guide/maintenancemode) procedures when rebooting a node to avoid workload disruptions."

 After the resource group is selected or created, a **Success* message should appear indicating resource rules were created for the device(s).

-The resource group dashboard appears.
-The Rules section will display the created rules.
+The resource group dashboard contains a ***Rules*** section displaying the created rules.
 If you wish to examine the configuration of an individual rule, click the Rules card and double-click an individual rule in the list.

 You can modify the automatically created rule by clicking Edit on the left menu.
 For example, edit Node to -- -- None -- to include matching devices from all nodes.